This certificate program is open to all Virginia Tech graduate students who meet the certificate requirements.

 The program requires 10 hours of graduate-level credit to obtain a Graduate Certificate in Remote Sensing from Virginia Tech.
 At least 2/3 of these courses must be graded A-F. Course credits from below 5000-level courses are not permitted.
 These four mandatory courses will ensure that all students, regardless of disciplinary background, will be exposed to the same research approach.
 Further, all students will discuss common scientific and policy issues that have evolved from increasing natural and anthropogenic stresses on the earth system, stresses that are driving research and development in this field.
 When students finish the course requirements, the oversight committee chair will sign the Course Checksheet.
 Students will need to submit an Application for Conferral of Certificate form to the Graduate School.
 Transfer credits are not permitted.

-Remote Sensing Engineering Principles
+Remote Sensing Principles & Technology

 (ECE 5194, I, 3H, 3C)